TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/SSHKeyWindows.rst

 Creating a SSH Public Key on Windows
 ====================================

-In order to create a SSH key for windows you can follow these steps.
+In order to create a SSH key for Windows you can follow these steps.

-Generate Your Keys with Putty
+Generate Your Keys With Putty
 =============================

 .. image:: ../_assets/puttygen-generate.png